-Tule Lake National Monument does not collect an entrace fee.
+Tule Lake National Monument does not collect an entrance fee.

-If you are planning on visiting other National Park Service sites, you can go to National Parks and Federal Recreation Lands Pass page, learn about the many passes available.
+If you plan to visit other National Park Service sites, go to National Parks and Federal Recreation Lands Pass page to learn about park passes.

 Camping and other user fees apply.
 Enjoy your parks!